SangkyuStat/frechetAEE/README.md

 # frechetAEE

-This repository provides an R software for an asymptotical efficient estimator for the Frechet distribution, $FR(\theta_1, \theta_2)$, where the PDF of the distribution is as follows:
+This repository provides an R software for an asymptotically efficient estimator for the Frechet distribution, $FR(\theta_1, \theta_2)$, where the PDF of the distribution is as follows:

 $$